-Hydrant flushing is performed twice each year, once in April and October and is advertised in the River Reporter and the Sullivan County Democrat.
+Hydrant flushing is performed twice each year, once in the spring and once in the fall, and is advertised in the River Reporter and the Sullivan County Democrat.
 Flushing reduces occurrences of rusty water and will help keep our water mains clean.
 During the April flushing we exercise our main valves to ensure proper operation.
 We also are continuing our valve and hydrant replacement program, changing 2 of each valve and hydrant each year based on their condition.
 System wide leak detection of water mains and services is conducted twice each year in order to reduce the electric and treatment costs associated with these leaks.
-The Automated Meter Reading (AMR) system is improving our ability to gather customer water use data, help Owners identify plumbing leaks in their buildings and is reducing the associated labor costs to read meters.
+The weekly water meter readings are improving our ability to gather customer water use data, help Owners identify plumbing leaks in their buildings and is reducing the associated labor costs to read meters.

-■ Source Water Assessment:
+Source Water Assessment: